1994 Italian general election: Results

 Berlusconi's alliance won a decisive victory over the Progressives, becoming the first centre-right coalition to win a general election in Italy since the end of the Second World War.
 Berlusconi's coalition won in the main regions of Italy: the strongest parties in Northern Italy were the regionalist Northern League and Forza Italia, which was also able to win in all provinces of Sicily, while the National Alliance received more votes in Southern Italy.
-The Alliance of Progressive confirmed its predominance in the Red Belt regions of Central Italy, and in the South.
+The Alliance of Progressives confirmed its predominance in the Red Belt regions of Central Italy, and in the South.